 But what if the plastic bowl has 3, 6, 7, or 1, 2, 4 written on the bottom?

-All of the plastic containers with 3, 6, 7 symbols are not microwave-safe at all.
+All of the plastic bowls with 3, 6, 7 symbols are not microwave-safe at all.
 And you should never put them in the microwave or heat them in any other way.
 I would also recommend not to pour hot liquids in type 3, 4, 7 plastic containers.

 However, the plastic bowls with 1, 2, 4 symbols are sometimes safe to microwave.
 But in my opinion, you should still avoid microwaving them and stick with the plastic containers with 5 at the bottom.